maoschanz/gedit-plugin-markdown_preview/README.md

 ## Available languages

 - English
-- Theorically french, but in fact it's broken
+- French (theorically, but in fact it's broken)